 Why this programme?

-Moreover, the arts, science and technology mix and mingle in important ways.
-The arts provide scientists with metaphors to describe their work.
+Technology, science and art are part of the pressing challenges of today’s societies – of how problems are defined and how solutions are brought about.
+Here, the arts, science and technology mix and mingle in important ways.
+The arts provide scientists and technologists with metaphors to envision their work.
 The sciences are objects of cultural critique in the arts.
 The arts continuously incorporate new technologies.
-And both the arts and sciences “imagine” our culture’s future.
-Art, science and technology are part of the pressing challenges of today’s societies – of its problems and solutions.
+And all of them “imagine” our culture’s future.

-That is why it is so important to study the contributions of the arts, science and technology to modern culture.
-And it is why we study all of these in one programme.
-CAST has roots in the internationally known field of Science and Technology Studies (STS) and is at the same time uniquely embedded in empirical cultural research.
+That is why it is so important to study how the arts, science and technology contribute to modern societies.
+This programme has roots in the internationally known field of Science and Technology Studies (STS) and is at the same time uniquely embedded in empirical cultural research.

 Perfect preparation for a research position